-Important note: many follow-up studies have not been able to replicate the results of the power poses study.
-Cuddy’s new paper published in March 2018 in Psychological Science, offers fresh evidence that adopting an expansive posture (power pose) makes people feel more powerful.
+Important note: Some follow-up studies could not replicate the results of the power poses study.
+Cuddy’s new paper published in March 2018 in Psychological Science offers fresh evidence that adopting an expansive posture (power pose) makes people feel more powerful.
 However, the result that the power poses lead to hormonal change didn’t show up in the new study.

-Here are 5 high power poses from the TED talk:
+Here are the high power poses from the TED talk:

-When you finally get to the speaking engagement or meeting use big sweeping gestures and open poses that take up space.
-This will establish your presence, and your audience gets the message that they are dealing with a confident person whom they have to pay attention.
+When you finally get to the speaking engagement or meeting, use big sweeping gestures and open poses that take up space.
+Acting like you own the place will establish your presence, and your audience gets the message they are dealing with a confident person whom they have to pay attention to.

-Multiple experiments demonstrate that within-domain compensation impairs subsequent self-regulation on behaviors ranging from resisting tempting but unhealthy food to performing cognitively taxing tasks.
+Multiple experiments show that within-domain compensation impairs subsequent self-regulation on behaviors ranging from resisting tempting but unhealthy food to performing cognitively taxing tasks.

-Combine this with self-affirmations, and you are on your way to much more fulfilling interaction with other people.
+Combine this with self-affirmations, and you are on your way to a much more fulfilling interaction with other people.

 How to get to the “when you make it” part